spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/20-edge-native/10-edge-native-getting-started.md

 * **This is a prerequisite as it creates the provider and installer images used in this tutorial.**

-## Build the VirtualBox VM
+### Build the VirtualBox VM

 1. Get installer ISO

-* Download the installer ISO that ws created in the [Building Edge Native Artifacts](/knowledgebase/how-to/edge-native/edgeforge)
+* Download the installer ISO that was created in the [Building Edge Native Artifacts](/knowledgebase/how-to/edge-native/edgeforge)

-2. Launch th Virtual Box Application.
+2. Launch the Virtual Box Application.
 3. Create a New Virtual Machine.

 * `Click` New Virtual Machine